salemove/developer/_includes/operator_api.md

     GET /enagement/:engagement_id/chat_transcript

 Fetches the engagements chat transcript.
-The manager needs to be able to have access site that the chat took place on.
+The manager needs to have access to the site that the engagement belongs to.

 + Response 200 (application/json)